 This made me consider many aspects of my life; interactions with strangers, friends and family, the way I dress, body language, hobbies and interest.
 I became rather self-conscious, but I also was fascinated by these aspects which made people assume my sexuality.
 I then began to question why am I perceived to be a homosexual?
 What details determine one’s sexuality?

 When I was a teenager, I realised I was attracted to the same sex and that was it.
 I was never vocal about it, nor did I engaged in the community, the culture, none of it.
 I actually isolated myself from events, societies and the broader groups that enrich the lives of those who identify as LGBTQ+.
 The isolation stemmed from the fact that I do not find any of these aspects of the community remotely interesting, nor do they represent and motivate me in any way.
-This withdrawal therefore has made me rather curious and has inspired me to discover the community I supposedly should be part of and ultimately feel I’ve missed out on?
+This withdrawal therefore has made me rather curious, it has inspired me to discover the culture I supposedly should be part of and ultimately feel I’ve missed out on?

 It is extraordinary how the world has now embraced LGBTQ+ culture, where it feels it is expected of me to participate as a homosexual.
 Given my outsider status, I have chosen to expose myself with many aspects of the community in an intimate and revealing way, through photographic observation and self-portraiture, whilst critiquing and investigating the philosophy of this self-described “community”.
 All in the hope to understand the culture that society wants me to engage with, exploring its influence on the world and me.
 I am navigating this movement through the lens of the innocent and the ignorant - may it take me far and wide, as I try to figure out where I stand in all of this.